by Paul Wheaton

 ConEst offers different edition tiers designed to serve contractors of various sizes.
 The Standard edition provides core estimating functionality at a lower price point than Plus or Pro editions.

-Which Is Better For Electrical Estimating, ConEst Or McCormick?
+Which Is Better for Electrical Estimating, ConEst or McCormick?

 Both platforms serve electrical contractors, but their approaches differ significantly.